iterative/ldb-resources/documentation/Command-summary.md

 `--query <annotation query terms>`

-Permits a query (see LDB Query Syntax) that references any JSON fields present in object annotation.
+Permits a query (see LDB Query Syntax) that references arbitrary JSON fields present in object annotation.

 *Use case:*
 ```